The Beattie Passive system explained:

 Cavity insulation is applied on-site by skilled installers to guarantee the delivery of a continuous insulated building that is tested by thermal imaging.
+Due to our unique patent we are the only company who can deliver continuous insulation around a building.

 The negative effect of convection looping can lead to: